Skip to contents

 col_header_rule TRUE Rule below column headers

-group_rule TRUE Rule above each new group block
+group_rule TRUE Rule at each new group block (partial width — see vignette("v03-tfl_table_styling"))

 group_rule_after_last FALSE Rule after the last group block